gianlourbano/omega-chess/doc/arch/Architecture.md

 We will use **Mongodb** to store the data.
 It will be used to store the data of the users, the games, the leaderboard, and so on.

-## Redis

-We will use **Redis** to act as a cache in front of the database.
-It will be used to cache the data needed by the web application, to reduce the load on the database, and to speed up the responde times.

 ## AI

 Given that we will have different types of chess games, we will surely need different types of AI, written in different languages.
 We know for sure that the AI for the **Kriegspiel** game is written in **Java**, while another AI could be written in **Python** or **C++**.